fffarina/RSP/README.md

  - [ ] Gillespie module:
    - [x] Constrain simulated trajectories into fixed amount of timesteps
-   - [ ] Fix internal logic of the program in order to:
    - [ ] Not interrupt simulation if no reactions found
    - [ ] Don't allow negative species populations
    - [x] Avoid usage of reserved words like "time" in dictionaries
    - [ ] Write time steps, species counts and propensities into .txt file
    - [ ] Store time steps, species counts and propensities into list of arrays